google/unigem-objective-c/README.md

 ## Using:

 Select a mode and start typing.
-Copy from the result line into another app or use the custom keybaord to type directly into another app.
+Copy from the result line into another app or use the custom keyboard to type directly into another app.

 ## Caveat: